tarantool/cartridge/rst/cartridge_dev.rst

 Another limitation is that you cannot add groups dynamically (this will become available in future).

-Finally, mind the new syntax for router access.
+Finally, mind the syntax for router access.
 Every instance with a ``vshard-router`` role enabled initializes multiple routers.
 All of them are accessible through the role: